ThalesGroup/athena-audit/README.md

 create-audit is a tool that helps you to monitor your data lake usage.
 It collects data from Athena and Cloud Trail, and joins it to provide insights about your data lake usage.
 The tool is based on a Python Lambda function that writes the data to S3.
 You can query the data using Athena.

+The audit trail enabled us to monitor usage by users and roles.
+The data we collected helps to increase security controls:

+- Compared permission to actual data usage, and revoke some permissions.
+- Find security misconfigurations like users/roles used by multiple applications.
+- Detected security incidents and data leakage events using anomaly detection.

 ## Installation

 Use the cloudformation template to create the resources needed for the tool.
 The template creates the following resources: